Robrowno/rock-paper-scissors/README.md

 At the very bottom of the page is a green reset div/button, that has an event listener that when clicked on, will reset all the scores (match and round) to 0 to start the game over again from thew beginning.

+For aesthetic and focal reasons, I put the match score between the player and user names ands the round score below.
+It takes inspiration from live tennis matches, by keeping the current score constantly at the 'front' or top and the rounds below.
+It assists in better keeping track of the score.

 ![Score Section](/assets/images/readme-images/scores-reset-ss.png)

 ### Round-Over Modal:
 This is the modal that displays when a round is won by either the player or the computer.
 Depending on which player wins the round, a different message will display.
+I've kept this message as simple as possible, so the player can quickly make a decision on whether they want to play another round or not.
+A hidden div makes it so the user cannot click on any of the game choices whilst the modal is up, to encourage a decision.

 ### Round-Win modal:
 ![Round-Win Modal](/assets/images/readme-images/win-modal.png)